 Nelson Bowman Sweitzer and Marie B. Sweitzer Professor of Law at Stanford Law School

 Norman W. Spaulding is a nationally recognized scholar in professional responsibility and law and humanities.
 His research focuses on the history of the American legal profession.
-He has served as the Covington & Burling Distinguished Visiting Professor of Law at Harvard Law School and received the John Bingham Hurlbut Award for Excellence in Teaching.
+He has received the John Bingham Hurlbut Award for Excellence in Teaching and has served as a visiting professor at Harvard Law School.

 Event Details